Monday, September 26, 2016

 With the proliferation of review channels and with everybody considering themselves to be an expert reviewer, it could consume too much of your time to swat at every fly.
 Better to respond selectively.

 How to select?
 Researchers at Louisiana State University, Fairfield University, and University of Alabama provide one indicator—the appearance of “negatively-valenced emotional expressions.”
-That’s the term the researchers concocted to cover the use of all caps, exclamation points, emoticons, or extreme language.
+That’s the term the researchers concocted to cover the use of exclamation points, emoticons, all caps, or extreme language.
 Prospective customers place especially high trust in negative reviews posted online when the review is written by someone the reader considers to have expertise about shopping at the store and the reviewer uses NVEE.

 To restrain yourself from overreacting to negative online reviews, realize that even the most biting critique of your retail business could bring profitable attention.
 Research supports this argument, with the condition that you openly welcome shoppers asking you about any of the points in the review.